 The Forestry and Logging industry is expected to be highly affected by the COVID-19 outbreak.
 New Zealand is one of the world's largest forestry and logging product producers, with local businesses relying significantly on exports.
 Exports account for over half of industry revenue, with exports to China making up over 70% of total exports.
 Many logs and other timber products that have already been shipped to China have been held up in ports, and shipments from the key port of Gisborne have been cancelled until further notice.
-A decline in global economic activity is anticipated to reduce demand for timber, placing downward pressure on prices and industry revenue.
-Shipments of logs from South Canterbury are expected to resume shortly, as New Zealand has moved to Alert Level 3 from 28 April 2020, with two freighters scheduled to leave with logs for South Korea and China through 5 May.
+A decline in global economic activity is anticipated to negatively affect demand for timber, placing downward pressure on prices and industry revenue.
+Shipments of logs from South Canterbury have resumed since New Zealand moved to Alert Level 3 from 28 April 2020, with two freighters leaving with logs bound for South Korea and China.

-Industry production has also ceased temporarily, as industry businesses were deemed non-essential and were therefore forced to close while Alert Level 4 restrictions were in effect.
-These businesses are now able to reopen as New Zealand has moved to Alert Level 3 from 28 April 2020.
+Industry production ceased temporarily under the Alert Level 4 restrictions, as industry businesses were deemed non-essential and were therefore required to close.
+These businesses have now reopened as New Zealand moved to Alert Level 3 on 28 April 2020.
 Industry operators have reported that they will need to work quickly to recover the forest supply chain, as harvesting will need to take place to an accelerated timetable before the planting season commences in the winter.
 According to the Minister for Primary Industries (Manatu Ahu Matua), approximately 100 million plantation seedlings are currently in nurseries awaiting planting.